Home » Travel Stories » International » Ireland Countryside National Stud & Garnish Island

-Irish National Stud & Garnish Island: 2026 Photographer’s Guide
+Irish National Stud and Garnish Island: 2026 Photographer’s Guide

 Article Intent: This specialized guide explores two of Ireland’s most photogenic “hidden gems”: the Irish National Stud & Gardens in County Kildare and the Mediterranean oasis of Garnish Island in West Cork.
 Curated by 2024 TMAC Gold Medalist Roland Bast, this 2026 update provides seasonal foaling dates, ferry logistics, and professional photography tips for capturing Ireland’s unique blend of equine heritage and exotic flora.

-Transparency Matters: This guide features recommendations for my favourite travel tools and services.
+This guide features recommendations for my favourite travel tools.
 If you book through the links below (such as ExpediaStay22, or GetYourGuide), I may earn a small commission at no additional cost to you.
-This support allows me to keep creating award-winning travel photography and guides.
-Thank you for being part of the journey!
+This support allows me to keep creating award-winning travel photography.
+Thank you!

 Part 1: The Heart of Horse Country – Irish National Stud

-Located just 45 minutes from Dublin, the Irish National Stud is the beating heart of the world’s thoroughbred industry.
-But for a photographer, it is much more—it’s a study in grace, power, and the “Slow Travel” rhythm of nature.
+Located in the lush Curragh of Kildare, the Irish National Stud is a 45-minute drive from Dublin.
+While it is the beating heart of the world’s thoroughbred industry, for a photographer, it is a masterclass in light, texture, and the “Slow Travel” rhythm of nature.

 The Magic of Foaling Season (2026 Dates)

-In 2026, the foaling season at the Stud officially runs from late January through June.
+In 2026, the foaling season officially runs from late January through June.

 • The Best Time to Visit: Aim for February to April.
 During my visit, I watched newborn foals—some just 24 hours old—taking their first shaky steps in the paddocks.